 The Warren Centre presents our 2017 Innovation Lecture, Shaping Tomorrow: Robots, 3D printing and virtual reality with Professor Andrew Harris.

-Andrew Harris is Professor, Chemical and Biomolecular Engineering, University of Sydney and Australian Director, Engineering Excellence Group, Laing O’Rourke.
+Andrew Harris (Professor, Chemical and Biomolecular Engineering, University of Sydney and Australian Director, Engineering Excellence Group, Laing O’Rourke) innovates to bring radical new technologies to the construction industry.

 Laing O’Rourke is Australia’s largest private engineering and construction business, with local turnover of approximately $3 billion per annum.
 The organisation is an internationally focussed engineering enterprise with world-class capabilities spanning the entire client value chain providing services across engineering, construction and asset management services, offering single-source solutions for some of the world’s most prestigious public and private organisations.
 Laing O’Rourke funds, designs, manufactures, constructs and maintains the built environment – providing the facilities to accommodate, educate, employ, transport, care for and sustain communities.